sasi1219/EChannelling/README.md

 ### 2. Register Page
 **Elements:**
-- Form Fields: Email, password, name, contact number, etc.
+- Form Fields: Email, password, name, contact number, nic and date of birth etc.
 - Agreement for terms and conditions.

 ### 2. Sign In Page